jardelkuhn/kgolem-designer/README.md

 - Node options CRUD (modal, editors)
 - refactor uuid? props to Partial<>
 - improve errors and exceptions thrown

+## ISSUES
 - edges cleanup
+- when an option is removed, must remove the edges
+- when an element is removed, must remove the edges